thegirlcoderr/stock-data-pipeline/README.md

 # stock-data-pipeline

-This project implements an end-to-end data pipeline to fetch daily stock market data from an external API, store it in a PostgreSQL database on AWS RDS, orchestrate the workflow with Apache Airflow, and visualize key metrics using Grafana.
+This project implements an end-to-end data pipeline that retrieves daily stock market data from the Alpha Vantage API, transforms it using Python, stores it in a PostgreSQL database hosted on AWS RDS, and visualizes key financial metrics using Grafana.
+The entire workflow is orchestrated and automated with Apache Airflow.

-A data pipeline project that fetches financial data from the Alpha Vantage API, transforms it using Python scripts, stores it in a PostgreSQL database (hosted on AWS RDS), and visualizes the data through Grafana.
-Apache Airflow orchestrates the entire workflow.

 ## Architecture Diagram